spiroszermalias/reva/README.md

 4. After you make sure that you have set `/public` dir as your webserver's document root, visit `example.com/setup` (if your domain would be example.com).
 This will allow you to add the first admin user.
 Voila!

+You might also want to set some of the options found in config/config.php - for example the Timezone or even the "from" email address (GLOBAL_MAIL_FROM constant).

 *These two files are identical and are meant to be used in case you need to seperate development from production-specific configuration constants.
 The config that gets loaded